wolfgangasdf/iqp-book/b-evidence-for-qm.md

 `[slide]`

 Now we use our single-photon sensitive camera for detection.
-We see that each photon is detected at one specific position – but this position is largely random, however, if we wait and collect enough data we see that the probability follows the intensity distribution: $P(x)$ is like the intensity before $I(x)$ – which is the square of the electric field – as we see later, we can see the dimensionless and normalized $E(x)$ as the quantum wavefunction of photons – $\psi(x)$!
+We see that each photon is detected at one specific position, most clear on the right for $N=100$ photons.
+The individual position of the detected photons appears largely random, however, if we wait and collect more photons we see that the probability follows the intensity distribution from the classical experiment before!

-Note that the interference pattern disappears if one of the two slits is blocked – therefore the “photon” wave must have gone through both slits at once.
+We see that the probability distribution to detect a photon at a position $x$, $P(x)$, has the same shape as the intensity $I(x)$ before.
+The intensity is the square of the electric field $E(x)$, and analogous, the photon detection probability distribution is the square of the the quantum wavefunction of photons – $\psi(x)$, as you will see later in more detail.

+It is also important to realize that, as in the classical case, the interference pattern disappears if one of the two slits is blocked – therefore the *photon wave* must have gone through both slits at once.
 The double slit experiment with single-photon detection shows (i) quantum superpositions, that waves from one slit and the other perform quantum interferences, and (ii) that the wavefunction of a photon is truly non-local, it is nonzero for different positions.
 This sounds trivial here but becomes very fundamental if we take the particle aspect seriously – quantum nature is “nonlocal”, in contrast to our everyday experience of the “classical world”.
+This coexistence of wave and particle properties is called *wave-particle duality*.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]